trailofbits/empirehacking.nyc/README.md

 ### When

-We typically meet on the 2nd Tuesday of every even month.
+We meet on the 2nd Tuesday of every even month.
 Empire Hacking begins at 6:00pm and talks begin at 6:15pm.
 Join our [Slack](https://empireslacking.herokuapp.com/) and add our [NYC Infosec calendar](https://calendar.google.com/calendar/embed?src=trailofbits.com_u4ugmlhgr0nf58s1ji8fteed2k%40group.calendar.google.com&ctz=America/New_York) so you're never caught by surprise.

 ### What